-- Older and younger cruisers — perhaps a more experienced cruiser isn’t as physically strong as they once were, but has a lot of experience and useful information.
+- Older and younger cruisers — perhaps a more experienced cruiser isn’t as physically strong as they once were, but has a lot of experience and useful information regarding hurricane prep for boats.
 A new and younger cruiser may be able to help with muscle and learn some of the other’s tested techniques.

 - Singlehanders — many times, a couple of singlehanders will team up to prep both boats.
 So many tasks are easier with two!

 - Unattended boats — if there is an unattended boat nearby, see if you can find contact info and ask permission to remove sails.
 Getting the sails off — particularly roller-furling sails — is huge, as I describe in this post.

 And really, just helping anyone.
 Don’t assume people will ask for help.
 If you have a bit of time, go by other boats or ask on the radio: “What can I do to help you?”

 Yeah, it feels good to help others and it’s part of the cruising lifestyle.
 And if it helps you too?
 Definitely a win-win.